The heartbeat of stellar halos: Insights from the stellar halo mass-metallicity relation: Observational implications

 Our findings suggest that an estimation of the stability time provides a proxy of the merger time of the main contributing satellite that build up the stellar halo of galaxies, and combined with an estimation of $\tdisr$ could provide clues about the relative importance of the second and third main progenitors.
 We explore possible observational proxies to infer the $\tst$.

-Recent observational advances have made it possible to estimate the stellar halo age of nearby galaxies using GHOSTS data. \citet{Harmsen_2023} used the AGB/RGB ratio to constrain $\tninety$, defined as the time before which 90 percent of the halo stars were formed.
-In order to mimic this observational estimation, we computed $\tninety$ from the cumulative stellar mass as a function of age of the stars belonging to the simulated stellar halo at $z=0$.
+Recent observational advances have made it possible to estimate the stellar halo age of nearby galaxies using GHOSTS data. \citet{Harmsen_2023} showed that the AGB/RGB ratio can be used to estimate when star formation shuts off in a halo, with an uncertainty of at least $\pm2$~Gyr.
+By comparing the AGB/RBG ratio with stellar population models and inferred star formation histories for observed dwarf galaxies, in \citet{Harmsen_2023} were able to constrain $\tninety$, defined as the time before which 90 percent of the halo stars were formed.
+In order to mimic this observational estimation, we computed $\tninety$ from the cumulative stellar mass as a function of age of the stars belonging to the simulated stellar halo at $z=0$, and we will explore its connection with $\tst$.
 Additionally, we built the halo cardiogram using the age-metallicity relationship (AMR) of the simulated halo stars at $z=0$.
 In this way, we also estimate a proxy for the stability time ($\tamr$) from the age-metallicity relation, defined as the age of the populations at which their cumulative metallicity reach a value 0.1~dex of the overall halo metallicity at $z=0$.
 In what follows, we explore the relation between $\tst$ and both $\tninety$ and $\tamr$.

 Figure~\ref{fig:tst_t90} shows the correlation between $\tst$ and $\tninety$ (purple circles, $\rm r = 0.64$ and p<4e-04), and $\tamr$ (pink circles, $\rm r = 0.55$ and $\rm p<3e-03$).
 Both relations can be fitted by linear regressions,